 Notice you may use the icon to define a new process from this point.

 When doing so, define the Process name, select from the drop-down the Application it will belong to and select its process entity from the list of existing entities. or creating a new one.

-If you need to define a process entity that has not been created yet, then type in the name of that new entity and ensure you acknowledge that this new entity will be created directly in your data model.
+If you need to define a process entity that has not been created yet, then type in the name of that new entity and make sure you acknowledge that this new entity will be created directly in your data model.